About this course

 Interviews are normally held as part of the admissions process.

-Although we prefer to conduct interviews in person, overseas candidates or applicants unable to attend are offered the option of Skype or telephone interviews.
+Although we prefer to conduct interviews in person, overseas candidates or applicants unable to attend are offered the option of online interviews.
 In all cases, there will be a minimum of two interviewers.
-Additional supporting material (either a further sample of writing or a more extensive portfolio) may be requested before the interview.
+Additional supporting material (such as a further sample of writing or a more extensive portfolio) may be requested before the interview.

-During the interview process, you will be asked to deliver a 10-minute presentation on your work that introduces the research project proposed for your doctorate.
+During the interview process, you will be asked to deliver a short presentation on your work that introduces the research project proposed for your doctorate.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.